- 1 Top 6 Best Pasta Makers

 If you’re just getting into the world of pasta making, you might not need a pasta maker that comes with all the attachments and bells and whistles.
 The Imperia Pasta Maker Machine is a great option for beginners thanks to the modest price point and the core features it offers.
 The stainless steel construction makes it easy to clean while it still comes with the essential accessories to make it functional.

-This wooden handle crank pasta maker comes with an adjustable dial to change your pasta’s thickness to one of six positions ranging from 0.06 to 0.25 inches.
+This wooden handle crank pasta maker comes with an adjustable dial to change your pasta’s thickness to one of six positions (ranging from 0.06 to 0.25 inches) but may be hard to adjust with one hand.
 The double pasta cutter lets you choose between spaghetti and fettuccini noodles.
 And the included clamp gives you added stability while operating the manual pasta maker.
 This pasta maker is one of the best kitchen appliances.

 #4 OxGord Pasta Maker Machine Hand Crank